Search This Blog

 White Teeth, by Zadie Smith.
 Not sure what to think.
 Worth the read; it's amazing writing.
 Hilarious dialog, reflective on human nature, inventive.
 But the plot sort of meanders, and then ends abruptly with an unlikely coincidence.

 Liberalism, by John Gray.
 I consider myself a liberal, so thought I ought to know more what that means.
 Classical liberals sound a bit like what the Republican party stood for just a few years ago.
 Essentially, the key aspect of liberal is in its name: Freedom.
-Freedom of individuals to determine their own fate, rather than have it dictated by another, along with a free market.
+Freedom of individuals to determine their own fate, rather than have it dictated by the government (or any one else), along with a free market.
 Its ancient predecessor was the democracy of Athens, where each citizen had a say in the governance of the whole.
 Unlike in Athens (and in our country until at least 1865) the rights of any individual must be the rights of all.

 Currently reading: